naveedalirehmani/Obsidian/Block-chain.md

 In the context of mixing pools or transaction mixing techniques, the anonymity set refers to the number of participants or transactions that are combined or mixed together.

 ---

+**Deterministic**
+Deterministic refers to a process or system that produces the same output or result when given the same inputs or starting conditions.
+In other words, in a deterministic system, there is a one-to-one correspondence between the inputs and the outputs, and there is no randomness or uncertainty involved.

+---